home-assistant/home-assistant.io/source/_integrations/sighthound.markdown

 # Example automations.yaml entry
 - id: "SOME_UNIQUE_ID"
   alias: Entrance Motion Image Processing
-  description: "Send a camera image to sighthound, when motion is detected at the entrance."
+  description: Send a camera image to sighthound, when motion is detected at the entrance.
   trigger:
   - type: motion
     platform: device